estes-sj/Backrest-Summary-Reporter/README.md

       - /opt:/mnt/opt:ro
 ```

-Now in the `.env`, we can specify the path to the volume inside the container (or any of its children) that we want to track.
+Now in the `.env`, we can specify the path to the volume inside the container, or any of its children, that we want to track.
 Additionally, we can specify an optional nickname that is used in the emails.
 If no nickname is used, the path will be used.

 ```conf
 # .env